 To make this system more enticing, Game Informer revealed that it is tied to the game’s “Reprise” system.
 Reprises give Colt a brief chance to correct a mistake that kills him, but he only has two a day.
-Killing Juliana will replenish this, giving players a reason not to ignore her.
+Killing Julianna will replenish this, giving players a reason not to ignore her.

-Juliana players will only be able to control her after progressing a bit into Colt’s campaign, and the only real rewards are some cosmetics from a progression system.
+Julianna players will only be able to control her after progressing a bit into Colt’s campaign, and the only real rewards are some cosmetics from a progression system.
 The developers also hope players will be interested in the “weird player interactions that can happen” and how it can suddenly become an “emergent co-op experience.”

-“Juliana’s not directly incentivized by the systems to win over Colt, so there is definitely a way to play Julianna that’s not about winning, but more about role-playing,” Bakaba explained to Game Informer.
+“Julianna’s not directly incentivized by the systems to win over Colt, so there is definitely a way to play Julianna that’s not about winning, but more about role-playing,” Bakaba explained to Game Informer.
 “Why not roleplay and get into someone’s campaign and stalk them, then appear and give them a jump scare.
 Or you could be an almost friendly Julianna.”

-This is a very innovative multiplayer mechanic, and unlike anything Arkane has done before.
+This is a very innovative multiplayer mechanic and unlike anything Arkane has done before.

 Does Deathloop have PS5 exclusive features?